Main Bathroom Layouts

-Find all the info you'll need on master bathroom layouts, and get ready to create an elegant and efficient bathroom space in your home.
+Find all the info you'll need on main bathroom layouts, and get ready to create an elegant and efficient bathroom space in your home.

-Your master bathroom will be a key location in your home, so you'll want to explore the full range of master bathroom layouts before deciding which one is right for you.
+Your main bathroom will be a key location in your home, so you'll want to explore the full range of layouts before deciding which one is right for you.

-Master bathrooms often come with their own set of distinct design considerations, particularly if they're located inside or adjacent to a master bedroom.
-In this case, the master bathroom will likely need to mirror or at least emulate the design of the master bedroom.
+Main bathrooms often come with their own set of distinct design considerations, particularly if they're located inside or adjacent to the main bedroom.
+In this case, the main bathroom will likely need to mirror or at least emulate the design of the main bedroom.
 This is by no means a requirement, but a severe stylistic departure may create too much "visual noise" in a space that's meant to be soothing and elegant.

-One of the chief considerations for master bathroom layout is the size and location of the tub and shower.
-A common mistake in master bathroom design is to choose a tub or shower that's either too big or too small.
+One of the chief considerations for a main bathroom layout is the size and location of the tub and shower.
+A common mistake in bathroom design is to choose a tub or shower that's either too big or too small.
 Be sure to very carefully measure your space and estimate what size bathing space it can accommodate, as well as your own preferences.
-For instance, you might ask yourself whether a tub is essential in combination with a shower, or if you would prefer a larger "walk in" shower with more.
+For instance, you might ask yourself whether a tub is essential in combination with a shower, or if you would prefer a larger walk-in shower with more.

 If a tub is definitely in the plans and space isn't an issue, consider a whirlpool or standalone tub in the center of the bathroom as a focal point.